Help us take care of our trails!

 register a group

 Your event will be added to the ‘Take Care of Your Trails’ map on this website, along with your event link for volunteers to register and contact details.
-Before the weekend we’ll also send you editable posters, details of any prizes for trail crews to win and volunteer sign-up sheets.

 What will happen